Buffalo County, Wisconsin

 Buffalo County LCD

-Dairy and row crop producer Joseph Bragger owns and operates a 300-cow dairy farm and two satellite farms where he maintains 1,380 acres of cropland (500 in corn, 300 in soybeans, 300 in hay), woodland, and pasture, along with 2 miles of streams.
+Dairy and row crop producer Joe Bragger owns and operates a 300-cow dairy farm and two satellite farms where he maintains 1,380 acres of cropland (500 in corn, 300 in soybeans, 300 in hay), woodland, and pasture, along with 2 miles of streams.
 Bragger also rears 4,000 trout annually and raises pullet chickens with his wife, Noel.
-Josef runs the family farm with his brother Daniel and sister-in-law Mary, who raise broilers for Gold’n Plump.
+Joe runs the family farm with his brother Daniel and sister-in-law Mary, who raise broilers for Gold’n Plump.
 Joe’s mother, Hildegaard, also lives on the farm.

 The Bragger family has been using agricultural conservation practices in rural Independence, Wisconsin, since the 1960s to preserve soil and water resources.
 Joe is involved in many aspects of conservation and believes engaging farmers is the key.
 In his “spare” time, he participates in rule making processes for technical programs and standards development, and believes that teaching and learning are important tools.

 Bragger uses no-till (and has been for 15 years), residue management, cover crops, crop rotation, contour strips, buffers, and nutrient management, and has completed the installation of wildlife habitat plots, pollinator habitat, streambank restoration, and bluff prairie restoration.
 Bragger has modified his planter to reduce soil disturbance and has removed coulters or fertilizer openers on his other machinery.